 Roaming around the city you’ll find a mix of old and new, there’s new areas being developed and hi-rises are going up fast, Qingyuan like many other cities is going through the process of modernization.
 Photo below is the old city center.

 What I really came to see were the temples, Fei Lai Temple.
 Interestingly you can only get to it by boat.
 What I could gather on my first attempt to find my way to the boat was that there was no boat, it only goes on weekends.
-Second attempt I was told that it’s crazy expensive.
+On the second attempt I was told that it’s crazy expensive.
 Third attempt to find my way I was told that I was crazy to go on my own.
-A little burnt out by the hot weather, walking and so on, I choose the latter advice and will return an other day.
+A little burnt out by the hot weather, walking and so on, I choose the latter advice and will return another day.
+(Which turned out to be pretty simple, and worthy of the fuss)

 Outside of Qingyuan City: